 A Maryland Bridge is one where a fake tooth is held in place by a metal or porcelain frame rather than being secured to a crown.
 This dental fix thus eliminates the need to crown any teeth.
-These types of bridges aren’t as strong as a traditional bridge, but does save existing teeth from being drilled down for a crown.
+These types of bridges aren’t as strong as a traditional bridge but do save existing teeth from being drilled down for a crown.

-An Implant Supported Bridge is just what it sounds like are a good option when the bone is healthy and there are more than one missing teeth.
+An Implant Supported Bridge is just what it sounds like is a good option when the bone is healthy and there are more than one missing teeth.
 Instead of crowns acting as the support system for the fake teeth, the implants hold the bridge in place.

 A partial denture sits on a metal framework that is attached to natural teeth as a removable bridge.
 Full dentures are just what they sound like.
 They serve as a full set of replacement teeth.
 Dentures are the obvious choice when a patient is missing several teeth.
 When a partial denture is made for a single missing tooth, it is sometimes called a flipper.
 Dentures are made to be removed, usually at night when the person is sleeping.

 Regardless of the chosen fix, leaving a gap where a healthy tooth once was is not a good idea.
 Consider the consequences and the benefits of visiting a dental provider to fix the problem.
 A lifelong healthy smile has to be supported by a full set of teeth!

 In summary, there are many dental restoration options for patients that are missing one or more teeth.
-Local denture blogging, Local tooth loss blog, dental bridges chat and local dental implants blogging online was done in this local dentist article.
+Local denture blogging, Local tooth loss blog, dental bridges chat and local dental implants blogging online were done in this local dentist article.
 We discussed the importance of saving your teeth and the domino effect that happens when one loses a necessary tooth.
 If a tooth is extracted, then some type of replacement will be needed.
 This can be a partial denture (flipper), dental implant, or getting a dental bridge.
 We also, discussed Local Teledentistry Consult Communication Messaging Online is now available for people in many areas - to start getting dental treatment options for tooth loss.